 - nfsiostat-sysstat is included with the package sysstat. - nfsiostat is included with the package nfs-client.
-The option -x shows extended statistics information.

-2.2.2 Processor Activity Monitoring: mpstat
+2.2.2 Processor activity monitoring: mpstat

 The utility mpstat examines activities of each available processor.
 If your system has one processor only, the global average statistics will be reported.